upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 * Currently the top-menu supports only a hierarchical depth of 1 and the footer-menu is flat, which will be changed in the future.

+== Changelog ==

+* Mobile Search placeholder changed
+* Navbar-Search Cancel-Button chanegd from a to button

 ---------------------------------------------------------
 Quicksand WordPress Theme, Copyright 2017 Andreas Stephan